Ronald Reagan: 1980 election

 The general election pitted Reagan against Carter amid the multitude of domestic concerns and ongoing Iran hostage crisis that began on November 4, 1979.
 Reagan's campaign worried that Carter would be able to secure the release of the American hostages in Iran as part of the October surprise, Carter "suggested that Reagan would wreck Social Security" and portrayed him as a warmonger, and Anderson carried support from liberal Republicans dissatisfied with Reagan's conservatism.
 One of Reagan's key strengths was his appeal to the rising conservative movement.
-Though most conservative leaders espoused cutting taxes and budget deficits, many conservatives focused more closely on social issues like abortion and homosexuality.
+Though most conservative leaders espoused cutting taxes and budget deficits, many conservatives focused more closely on social issues like abortion and gay rights.
 Evangelical Protestants became an increasingly important voting bloc, and they generally supported Reagan.
 Reagan also won the backing of Reagan Democrats.
-Though he advocated socially conservative view points, Reagan focused much of his campaign on attacks against Carter's foreign policy.
+Though he advocated socially conservative viewpoints, Reagan focused much of his campaign on attacks against Carter's foreign policy.

 In August, Reagan gave a speech at the Neshoba County Fair, stating his belief in states' rights.
-Joseph Crespino argues that the visit was designed to reach out to Wallace-inclined voters, and some also saw these actions as an extension of the Southern strategy to garner white support for Republican candidates.
-Reagan's supporters have asserted that this was his typical anti-big government rhetoric, without racial context or intent.
-In the October 28 debate, Carter correctly chided Reagan for being against national health insurance.
+Historians like Joseph Crespino argue that the visit was designed to incite racial animus in white Southern voters, and some also saw these actions as an extension of the Southern strategy to garner white support for Republican candidates.
+Allies and supporters of Reagan have said that this was his typical anti-big government rhetoric, without racial context or intent.
+In the October 28 debate, Carter chided Reagan for being against national health insurance.
 Reagan replied, "There you go again", though the audience laughed and viewers found him more appealing.
 Reagan later asked the audience if they were better off than they were four years ago, slightly paraphrasing Roosevelt's words in 1934.

-On November 4, he won a decisive victory in the Electoral College over Carter, carrying 44 states and receiving 489 electoral votes to Carter's 49 in six states and the District of Columbia.
+In 1983, Reagan's campaign managers were revealed to having obtained Carter's debate briefing book before the debates.
+On November 4, 1980, Reagan won in a decisive victory in the Electoral College over Carter, carrying 44 states and receiving 489 electoral votes to Carter's 49 in six states and the District of Columbia.
 He won the popular vote by a narrower margin, receiving nearly 51 percent to Carter's 41 percent and Anderson's 7 percent.
-Republicans also won a majority of seats in the Senate for the first time since 1952 while Democrats retained the House of Representatives.
+Republicans won a majority of seats in the Senate for the first time since 1952 while Democrats retained the House of Representatives.